1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 • \(\mathbf{y}_t\): vector of observed values at time \(t\)

-• \(\mathbf{Z}\): observation matrix mapping states to observations
+• \(\mathbf{Z}\): observation matrix linking latent states to observed time series

 2.2.2 Fitted Models